PhanChenh/Optimizing_Sentiment_Models_NLPproject/README.md

 - RNN Model: A basic Recurrent Neural Network model to establish a baseline for comparison.
 - GRU Model: Description of the GRU model and how it differs from LSTM, focusing on its simpler architecture and potential efficiency in training.

+For more detail information, you can have a look at jupyter notebook file and report file.

 ---

 ## Outcome